panva/jose/docs/functions/jwks_remote.createRemoteJWKSet.md

 ▸ **createRemoteJWKSet**<`KeyLikeType`\>(`url`, `options?`): (`protectedHeader?`: [`JWSHeaderParameters`](../interfaces/types.JWSHeaderParameters.md), `token?`: [`FlattenedJWSInput`](../interfaces/types.FlattenedJWSInput.md)) => [`Promise`]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise )<`KeyLikeType`\>

-Returns a function that resolves to a key object downloaded from a remote endpoint returning a JSON Web Key Set, that is, for example, an OAuth 2.0 or OIDC jwks_uri.
+Returns a function that resolves a JWS JOSE Header to a public key object downloaded from a remote endpoint returning a JSON Web Key Set, that is, for example, an OAuth 2.0 or OIDC jwks_uri.
 The JSON Web Key Set is fetched when no key matches the selection process but only as frequently as the `cooldownDuration` option allows to prevent abuse.

 It uses the "alg" (JWS Algorithm) Header Parameter to determine the right JWK "kty" (Key Type), then proceeds to match the JWK "kid" (Key ID) with one found in the JWS Header Parameters (if